Just 3 spots left, book now before we sell out!

 Booking & Payment

-Our Svalbard Ski and Sail trip has a special payment schedule: 30% deposit to secures your booking; 30% payment 6 months in advance and the balance paid 3 months in advance.
+Our Svalbard Ski and Sail trip has a special payment schedule: 30% deposit to secures your booking; an additional 30% payment October 1, and the balance paid Feb 1, 2019.
 The exact details will be confirmed upon registration.

 Credit Card payments are encouraged, especially if you have a card with trip cancellation insurance!
 Charges are made in CAD (foreign payments are converted to your local currency at your card company’s rate).
 We charge an additional 3.5% fee for card transactions.
 If your credit card provides you with cancellation insurance for this trip indicate this on your registration form and we will lower the convenience fee to 2%.
 Cancelled trips that have cancellation insurance are much less of a headache for everyone.
 Please consider this option.
 It could be a very affordable way to protect yourself.
 But look carefully into your credit card’s fine print to make sure this trip is covered.

 Non Credit Card Payments from Canadian clients: If you do not wish to pay by credit card we ask that you pay by E-transfer, sent to email@example.com.
 There is no additional fee for Canadian E-transfers.